All posts

 US citizens abroad still owe quarterly estimated taxes.
 FEIE doesn't eliminate the obligation.
 Safe harbor rules, penalties, and the 2-month trap.

-If you are a US citizen or green card holder living abroad and earning self-employment income, you owe estimated quarterly tax payments to the IRS.
-Living in Lisbon or Bangkok does not change this.
-The Foreign Earned Income Exclusion (FEIE) does not change this.
-The 2-month automatic extension does not change this.
+I spent my first year abroad assuming the IRS would leave me alone as long as I filed my annual return.
+Wrong.
+If you're a US citizen or green card holder earning self-employment income overseas, you owe estimated quarterly tax payments.
+Living in Lisbon doesn't change that.
+The Foreign Earned Income Exclusion (FEIE) doesn't change it.
+The 2-month automatic extension doesn't either.

 The obligation exists regardless of where you live

-The US estimated tax system applies to anyone who expects to owe $1,000 or more in tax for the year after subtracting withholding and credits.
-For self-employed founders abroad, there is no employer withholding.
-If your income exceeds what FEIE covers, or if you owe self-employment tax (which FEIE does not offset), you have an estimated tax obligation.
+The IRS estimated tax system kicks in for anyone who expects to owe $1,000 or more after subtracting withholding and credits.
+When you're self-employed abroad, there's no employer withholding.
+So if your income exceeds what FEIE covers, or you owe self-employment tax (which FEIE doesn't offset), you have a quarterly obligation.

 QuarterPeriodDue Date